jvierine/ihatewordle/README.md

 There . means unknown letter, capitalized character means green letter, and lower case character means yellow letter.
 Letters not in word are specified with the -n option.
 The wordle hints are separated using a comma.

+Note that the dictionary has more words than NY Times uses, some of them nonsensical.
+One should manually check the words and pick ones that are sane wordle words.